-- Obtained clearance from the U.S. Food and Drug Administration (FDA) to commence patient enrollment in a Phase 3 clinical study to evaluate the efficacy of Lymphoseek in patients with breast cancer or melanoma. - Submitted a protocol design to FDA for a Phase 3 clinical study to evaluate the efficacy of Lymphoseek in patients with head and neck squamous cell carcinoma. - Completed a \$3 million financing from Platinum-Montaur Life Sciences LLC (Montaur).
-The closing represents the second tranche received from Montaur, bringing their to-date investment to \$10 million of the total \$13 million commitment made in December 2007. - Exercised the Company's option agreement with the University of California, San Diego covering the potential use of Lymphoseek as an optical or ultrasound agent. - Initiated the formalized scientific advice review process for Lymphoseek in the European Union (EU). - Completed a Phase 3 clinical trial design for RIGScan CR and held a pre-submission meeting for a formalized scientific review process with regulatory authorities in the EU. - Commenced patient enrollment in a Phase 3 multi-center clinical trial for Lymphoseek in patients with breast cancer or melanoma. - Introduced the neoprobe GDS enhanced gamma detection system. - Signed a letter of intent with DRAXIMAGE for the sales and marketing distribution of Lymphoseek in the EU, Scandinavia, Turkey, India and Canada.
+- Obtained clearance from FDA to commence patient enrollment in a Phase 3 clinical study to evaluate the efficacy of Lymphoseek in patients with breast cancer or melanoma. - Submitted a protocol design for a second Phase 3 clinical study to evaluate the efficacy of Lymphoseek as a sentinel lymph node tracing agent in patients with head and neck squamous cell carcinoma. - Completed a \$3 million investment from Montaur.
+The closing represents the second tranche received from Montaur bringing their investment to \$10 million of the total \$13 million commitment made in December of last year. - Initiated the formalized scientific advice review process for Lymphoseek in the European Union (EU). - Commenced a Phase 3 multi-center clinical trial for Lymphoseek in patients with breast cancer and melanoma. - Introduced the neoprobe GDS enhanced gamma detection system. - Introduced a wireless version of our laparoscopic gamma detection probe based on Bluetooth® technology. - Received a positive response on a regulatory pathway and a Phase 3 clinical trial design for RIGScan® CR with regulatory authorities in the EU under the scientific review process.

-In April 2008, we received clearance from FDA to commence patient enrollment in the first Phase 3 study, which is being conducted in approximately 200 patients with either breast cancer or melanoma.
+In April 2008, we received clearance from FDA to commence patient enrollment in the first Lymphoseek Phase 3 study, which is being conducted in approximately 150 patients with either breast cancer or melanoma.
 The trial design is similar to the successfully conducted Phase 2 study, except that we will be monitoring the concordance of Lymphoseek uptake in lymph nodes with the uptake of vital blue dye in the same lymph nodes.
-We initiated the first of the Phase 3 studies in June 2008.
-We plan to have approximately 15 to 20 participating institutions in the trial, which should enable us to enroll patients at a more rapid rate than we experienced with the Phase 2 study.
+We initiated the first of the Phase 3 study sites in June 2008.
+To-date, we have initiated a total of 12 sites and believe this trial will be done by or near the end of 2008.

 In addition, we have provided FDA and the centralized European Medicinal Evaluation Agency (EMEA) with the full protocol and associated materials for a second Phase 3 study to be conducted in patients with head and neck squamous cell carcinoma.
 This second Phase 3 study is designed to validate Lymphoseek as a sentinel lymph node targeting agent.
 Our discussions with FDA and EMEA have also suggested that the Phase 3 trials will support an intended use of Lymphoseek in sentinel lymph node biopsy procedures.
 We believe such an indication would be beneficial to the marketing and commercial adoption of Lymphoseek in the U.S. and EU.
-Finally, we are harmonizing the second Phase 3 protocol in head and neck tumors for Lymphoseek based upon input from both FDA and EMEA.
-We expect this process to be concluded in the near future.
-We plan to have approximately 15 to 20 participating institutions in the trial, which we hope will enable us to enroll patients at a fairly rapid rate.
+We plan to use the safety and efficacy results from the Phase 3 clinical evaluations of Lymphoseek, which will include sites in the EU, to support the drug registration application process in the EU as well as in the U.S. We expect the harmonization process to be concluded in the near future and for the study to be commenced shortly thereafter.
+We plan to have approximately 20 participating institutions in the trial, which we hope will enable us to enroll patients at a fairly rapid rate.
 We have commenced some of the preliminary activities to initiate the study after the appropriate regulatory clearances have been obtained.

-Our goal is to file the new drug application for Lymphoseek in the first half of 2009, which will be dependent upon our ability to commence and successfully conclude the Phase 3 clinical studies in a timely fashion.
-Depending on the timing and outcome of the FDA regulatory review cycle, we believe that Lymphoseek can be commercialized in early 2010.
-In addition, Neoprobe has had advanced discussions regarding the drug approval and registration process under the centralized European drug evaluation procedures with EMEA in London.
-We plan to use the safety and efficacy results from the Phase 3 clinical evaluations of Lymphoseek, which will include sites in the EU, to support the drug registration application process in the EU.
+Our goal is to file the new drug application for Lymphoseek in 2009; however, this will be dependent upon our ability to commence and successfully conclude the Phase 3 clinical studies in a timely fashion.
+Depending on the timing and outcome of the FDA regulatory review cycle, we believe that Lymphoseek can be commercialized during 2010.
 We cannot assure you, however, that this product will achieve regulatory approval, or if approved, that it will achieve market acceptance.